saramgsilva/NotificationHubs/src/README.md

-# Azure Notification Hubs Sample - Source Code
+# Windows and Xamarin appllications - Souce Code

 The solution has three main folders: